 If patients need assistance picking up or securing delivery of prescription medications, please contact your local pharmacy for assistance.

-This bulletin expresses the view of the Commissioner until May 13, 2020 unless extended or modified by the Commissioner.
+This bulletin expresses the view of the Commissioner for the duration of the state of emergency unless modified by the Commissioner.

 ____________________________________ Michael S. Pieciak, Commissioner